Dameme1/BeReal.-Clone/README.md

 - [x] Users are able to log out and return to sign in page
 - [x] Users are NOT able to see other photos until they upload their own

-The following **optional** features are implemented:

-- [ ] User receive notifcation when it is time to post
-- [ ] Users can make comments and view comments in posts

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough